jsageryd/dock/README.markdown

 Dock fix
 ===================

-This gets the Dock in OS X out of the way.
+- Get the OS X Dock out of the way
+- Turn off the swoosh animation in spaces

 Usage